Seminar On Kashmir Solidarity Held At PID Lahore - UrduPoint

 LAHORE, (UrduPoint / Pakistan Point News - 4th Feb, 2025) The Press Information Department (PID) Regional Office Lahore has arranged a seminar to mark Kashmir Solidarity Day, here on Tuesday.

-The event was attended by prominent figures such as senior journalist and analyst Mujeeb-ur-Rehman Shami, well-known analyst Salman Ghani, Dr. Arsha Saleem, Sajid Ali, Tariq Ghori, Ali Sajid, Hurriyat leader Mushtaq Ahmad, Syed M. Mehdi, and Deputy Director of PID Laeeque Ahmad Bajwa.
+The event was attended by prominent figures such as senior journalist and analyst Mujeeb-ur-Rehman Shami, well-known analyst Salman Ghani, Sajjad Ali, Dr. Arsha Saleem, Tariq Ghori, Hurriyat leader Mushtaq Ahmad, Syed Muhammad Mehdi, and Deputy Director of PID Laeeque Ahmad Bajwa.
 Also present were officers, staff members, civil society representatives, and others.

 Addressing the participants, PID Director General Shafqat Abbas emphasized that lasting peace in the region can only be achieved by resolving the Kashmir issue in line with United Nations resolutions.
 He stressed that the voice of the Kashmiri people cannot be silenced by force, highlighting that the UN resolutions clearly guarantee Kashmiris the right to self-determination through a free and fair referendum, enabling them to determine their own future.